jaysmore/probable-barnacle/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

 Name each interface or class and briefly describe its function or purpose.

+          Class StudentCalendar
+          - Stores list of years, with each year storing months which store weeks which store days which store events.
+          - Asks for and handles user input.
+          - Saves input to a file and loads previous schedule from file.

+          Nested Class EventNode
+          - Stores event name, location and date/time.

 ## Edit and Submit this file and any figures referenced by this document.